Compartmental-reaction diffusion framework for microscale dynamics of extracellular serotonin in brain tissue

 \subsection{Multiple rows of varicosities}

-We now focus on changing the geometry of our problem by allowing for neighboring varicosities on each straightened fiber of Figure \ref{fig:example_fibers} (middle), which are now put in a parallel fiber set-up.
+We now focus on changing the geometry of our problem by allowing for neighboring varicosities on each straightened fiber of Figure \ref{fig:example_fibers} (middle), which are now put in a parallel fiber setup.
 By iteratively adding a line of varicosities above, and then below, our single line, we inductively illustrate what quantitative changes of serotonin concentration are brought by additional varicosities in closer proximity.

-We start by considering a system with five fibers with two varicosities each and two periodically firing fibers (left and right ones).
+We begin with a system of five fibers, each with two varicosities, with the leftmost and rightmost fibers firing periodically.
 In this situation, we have two lines of varicosities (Figure \ref{fig:2Hztwolines}, top row), and examine the dynamics of $\mu_j^{(2)}$ for a set of varicosities (the index $^{(2)}$ is added to denote the presence of two lines of varicosities).
 We also examine the steady-state of the lower-bound dynamics of Proposition \ref{prop:period-ave} to the extracellular serotonin (Figure \ref{fig:2Hztwolines}, top right).
-We find that except for the higher serotonin built-up, the local varicosity neighborhood dynamics look very similar to the case of having a single varicosity on each fiber at similar points in time, with the main differences being a higher serotonin buildup and a distinct profile of extracellular serotonin concentration produced by the two rows of varicosities.
+We find that the local dynamics in the neighborhood of each varicosity closely resemble those of the single-varicosity case at comparable points in time, with the main differences being a higher serotonin buildup and a distinct profile of extracellular serotonin concentration produced by the two rows of varicosities.
 This similarity carries through as well to the numerically estimated period-averaged dynamics $\sfE_\tau^\freq[\mu_j^{(2)}]$ (dash-dotted), and the steady-state of the lower-bound period-averaged dynamics $\sfE_\infty^\freq[\nu_j^{(2)}]$ (dashed), as shown in Figure~\ref{fig:twolines_Compare}.

-To better highlight the difference between this setup of varicosities and our previous configuration, we next find the quantitative difference between the one-varicosity and two-varicosities set-up on the five fibers (Figure \ref{fig:2Hztwolines}, bottom).
-In addition to the bigger built-up of serotonin, the spikes per firing event are also higher in the two-varicosity set-up (Figure \ref{fig:2Hztwolines}, bottom, left and center panels).
+To better highlight the difference between this setup of varicosities and our previous configuration, we next find the quantitative difference between the one-varicosity and two-varicosities setup on the five fibers (Figure \ref{fig:2Hztwolines}, bottom).
+In addition to the bigger buildup of serotonin, the spikes per firing event are also higher in the two-varicosity setup (Figure \ref{fig:2Hztwolines}, bottom, left and center panels).
 Further, we find significant spatial differences in the steady-state of the lower bound solution that originate, but spread beyond, at the location of the newly firing varicosity sites.